Sending compounds and compound libraries

 We require all compounds to be soluble in DMSO and to be shipped as dry material in appropriate containers, such as 1-2 mL Eppendorf tubes.
 For larger collections we can arrange plates or tube-racks.

-As required under Australian Quarantine regulations, if you are located outside of Australia CO-ADD will arrange for sample importation documents, and if required will support sample shipping costs.
+As required under Australian Quarantine regulations, if you are located outside of Australia CO-ADD will arrange for sample importation documents.

 This is a free service and we make no claims on results or IP.
 The data will be made available in an open access database for use by the community following a confidentiality period allowing you to publish or patent your positive hits.